mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 4. Enter a **新版本** and **标签描述** according to your own deployment procedure.

-5. If you want to deploy and start your package immediately, check **自动部署** and an existing environment in **Environment for Autodeploy** if you want to deploy and start your package immediately.
+5. If you want to deploy and start your package immediately, check **自动部署** and select an existing environment in **用于自动部署的环境**.
 You need to make sure that the environment is ready using the techniques described in [Deploying the Deployment Package](#deploy-package), below, where you can also see how to deploy a deployment package manually.

-6. Click **Build this revision.**
+6. Click **构建此修订版**

     {{< figure src="/attachments/developerportal/deploy/tencent-deploy/image12.png" >}}

 7. Confirm the information message and you will be returned to the **环境概览** page.

+### 4.2 Creating an Environment{#create-environment}

 {{% alert color="info" %}}
-Alternatively, you can upload an existing MDA by clicking **上传**.
+If you request access to a free cluster you will not need to create your own environment, this will be done for you as part of the request you made.
+An environment will be created for you using the latest MDA package you created in [Creating a Deployment Package](#create-deployment-package), above.

+You can deploy updated deployment packages by following the instructions in [Deploying the Deployment Package](#deploy-package), below.
 {{% /alert %}}

-### 4.2 Creating an Environment{#create-environment}

 When deploying your app for the first time, there will be no environment to deploy to.
 To create an environment, you will need to create a deployment package as described in [Creating a Deployment Package](#create-deployment-package), above.